-The Spain international has admitted that after a trying campaign for Barcelona and Spain he has fallen well below his usual high standards but hopes Luis Enrique can help
+The Spain international has admitted that after a trying campaign for club and country that he has fallen well below his usually high standards

 The Spain international endured a trying 2013-14 season for club and country, with the Blaugrana failing to lift a major trophy and La Roja suffering a humiliating first-round exit at this summer's World Cup.